Khan/khan-mobile-exercises/README.md

 ## Setting it Up
 There are two parts to using the tool: the **initial setup** (takes a few minutes) and then to **start it up**, you’ll need to run a couple of commands (only takes a few seconds).

-0. **Initial Setup** _(you’ll only need to do this once)_: grab a cache of exercises and articles that the harness will then search, filter, and render. _(NOTE: If you already see `first-items.js` in the root directory of the project, no need to repeat this process!)_ You have two options here:
+0. **Initial Setup** _(you’ll only need to do this once)_:
+	1. **Grab a cache of exercises and articles** that the harness will then search, filter, and render. _(NOTE: If you already see `first-items.js` in the root directory of the project, no need to repeat this process!)_ You have two options here:
 		* Option A: Grab an existing cache from Dropbox.
 You can find it in `/Projects/Exercises redesign/2 - Imagine/Bryan/Data for Prototyping Tool/first-items.js` (or ask Bryan).
 Put it in the root directory of this project.
 It's ~160MB.
 		* Option B: Build a fresh cache from devshell.
 See instructions at the bottom of this README.
+	2. **Install this project's dependencies:** run `git submodule update --init --recursive`
 1. **Start it Up** _(you’ll need to do this each time you want to start using the harness - like, at the start of your day.)_
 	2. In Terminal, navigate to the root directory of this project.
 	3. Type in `node server.js` to get the server up and running - this hosts the harness, and watches for CSS changes.
-	4. (If you get an error about "express"): type in `npm install`
+	4. **NOTE:** (If you get an error about "express"): type in `npm install`
 	5. Open a new Terminal tab (it’ll remain in the directory) and type `npm run watch` to start watching for tweaks to the Javascript files that make up the harness (not needed if you’re not tweaking the tool itself).
 2. **Go Use It**: Visit `http://localhost:3050/prototype-core/public/` (preferably in Chrome, but Safari works, too!) and enjoy!